AYearOf/ayearof.github.io/_posts/2018-02-05-lamb_kofta.md

    I don't know if that had any effect on the final result.
 2. I still am trying to master cooking meat.
    I was so afraid of it being uncooked, that I think I cooked it too much.
-The patties ended up dry.
+The patties ended up dry - very dry.
    I'm not sure I know how to best gauge when they're done, but it didn't feel as if the *10 minutes* mentioned in the recipe were enough.